Cassandra Laity: Career

-In 2015 Laity's research centers around the impact of Darwin's early writings as the Beagle's resident geologist and global explorer on the work of the poets A.C.
-Swinburne, Walter Pater, H.D. and Elizabeth Bishop.
+In 2015 Laity's research centers around the impact of Darwin's early writings as the HMS Beagle's resident geologist and global explorer on the work of the poets Algernon Charles Swinburne, Walter Pater, H.D. and Elizabeth Bishop.
 She is in the process of writing a book on this topic.

-She has been awarded fellowships by the Mellon Foundation, NEH, and Beinecke Rare Book and Manuscript Library.
+She has been awarded fellowships by the Mellon Foundation, NEH, and the Beinecke Rare Book & Manuscript Library.